Mind–body problem

+These and other questions that discuss the relation between mind and body are questions that all fall under the banner of the 'mind–body problem'.

 Mind–body interaction and mental causation

 Philosophers David L. Robb and John F. Heil introduce mental causation in terms of the mind–body problem of interaction:

 Contemporary neurophilosopher Georg Northoff suggests that mental causation is compatible with classical formal and final causality.

 Biologist, theoretical neuroscientist and philosopher, Walter J. Freeman, suggests that explaining mind–body interaction in terms of "circular causation" is more relevant than linear causation.

 In neuroscience, much has been learned about correlations between brain activity and subjective, conscious experiences.
 Many suggest that neuroscience will ultimately explain consciousness:

 "...consciousness is a biological process that will eventually be explained in terms of molecular signaling pathways used by interacting populations of nerve cells..."
 However, this view has been criticized because consciousness has yet to be shown to be a process, and the "hard problem" of relating consciousness directly to brain activity remains elusive.

-Since 1927, at the Solvay Conference in Austria, European physicists of the late 19th and early 20th centuries, realized that the interpretations of their experiments with light and electricity required a different theory to explain why light behaves both as a wave and particle.
+Since 1927, at the Solvay Conference in Austria, European physicists of the late 19th and early 20th centuries realized that the interpretations of their experiments with light and electricity required a different theory to explain why light behaves both as a wave and particle.
 The implications were profound.
 The usual empirical model of explaining natural phenomena could not account for this duality of matter and non-matter.
-In a significant way, this has brought back the conversation on the mind-body duality.
+In a significant way, this has brought back the conversation on the mind–body duality.